itodor/it-instafreight/README.md

 * `docker-compose --env-file ./src/.env up`

-For the firsst time set-up you have to run migrations and seeding files by executing following commands (DB seed might take 1-2 min):
+For the first time set-up you have to run migrations and seed files by executing following commands (DB seed might take 1-2 min):
 * `docker exec -it api php artisan migrate`
 * `docker exec -it api php artisan db:seed`